 - Set your proxy URL(s) like

-- If your using nginx you need to specify the purge path and the get method in
+- If you are using nginx you need to specify the purge path and the get method in

 your proxy setting like this:

-- If your using the Acquia Dev Cloud or the Acquia Managed Hosting servcies
+- If you are using the Acquia Dev Cloud or the Acquia Managed Hosting servcies

 - Optional: Install Rules for advanced cache clearing scenarios or Drush for command line purging.
 Both are supported through the expire module.